 Balls Pyramid is the world’s tallest sea-stack of basalt rock, rising 562m above sea level and located on the south of Lord Howe Island.

 The Lord Howe Island community is a tightknit community of 350 permanent residents who live in a small settlement in the north central area of the island.
-Visitor numbers are limited to 400 people at any one time to protect the natural environment.
+A restriction on visitor numbers to a maximum of 400 at any one time protects the Island from the ravages of crowding and provides the peace and tranquility generally so difficult to find.

 Lieutenant Henry Lidgbird Ball first settled Lord Howe Island in 1834 and named the island after the First Lord of the Admiralty, Lord Howe, who was much revered for his distinguished service.